if-not-nil/weasel/README.md

 forget: please
 OR AND
 ```

+same with a user's account. since a user exchanges keypairs with a server once they become friends, they have authentication on the friend server. once the server their account is on goes down,

 anyone willing could easily send junk here twice/once a day at utc 0 or utc 12 for hygiene to obscure meaningful announcements to anyone in the middle. if an actual person wants to do it, they'll know sending it at utc 0 is safest

 <- server to anon: